-One of our aims is to ensure that the story of D-Day can be communicated to a wide range of people.
-As part of this work we work with the local community.
-Here is some information about our recent projects.
+We want to ensure that the story of D-Day can be communicated to a wide range of people.
+To help achieve this, we work with the local community.

 Working with young people

-The D-Day Museum's Youth Advisory Board (known as 'Blackout44') was in existence for around eleven months in 2013-2014, funded through a grant of £90,000 from Arts Council England.
-It was formed from Portsmouth young people aged 13-18, and was created in partnership with local young people's charity Pompey in the Community.
+The D-Day Museum's Youth Advisory Board (known as 'Blackout44') was active during 2013-2014, funded through a grant of £90,000 from Arts Council England.
+It was formed from Portsmouth young people aged 13-18, and was created in partnership with local charity Pompey in the Community.
 The group met weekly, with activities including giving feedback on how the D-Day Museum could be improved for young people; working with museum staff to create a display in the museum; creating and performing a drama about the story of a Normandy veteran, which took place in the museum displays; making a documentary film based on interviews they conducted with three local veterans.
 The documentary film was shown to the public at No.6 Cinema at Portsmouth Historic Dockyard.

 You can see a film about the 'Blackout44' drama project here.
 The cast included local Normandy veteran John Jenkins.